-Mr. Schwartz practices primarily in the areas of labor, employment and trade secret litigation.
-He was named one of the top five “MVPs” in employment law for 2012, awarded by Law360 to “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”
+Mr. Schwartz was named one of the top five “MVPs” in employment law for 2012, awarded by Law360 to “attorneys whose achievements in major litigation or transactions have set a new standard for accomplishment in corporate law.”
+In 2015 Washingtonian Magazine named him as one of the Top Lawyers in Employment Defense.
 He was recognized in 2014 as an “Up and Comer” in labor and employment by Chambers USA, which stated, “Clients note: ‘He’s an excellent litigator with a good sense of the client’s needs in a business environment.
 He’s just a pleasure to work with.
 He’s disciplined, a great writer and gets great results.’”
 He has also been recognized as one of the top five “Rising Stars” in employment law by Law360, as a Super Lawyer by Washington, D.C.
 Super Lawyers, as an “Up-and-Comer” on The Nation’s Most Powerful Employment Attorneys list published by Lawdragon and Human Resources Executive magazine, and as a recommended lawyer in labor and employment litigation and workplace and employment law counseling by The Legal 500 US.
-His practice includes the full range of labor and employment matters, including those involving wage-hour and discrimination laws, non-competition agreements and trade secrets, Sarbanes-Oxley and other whistleblower protection laws, executive employment disputes and the Occupational Safety and Health Act.
+His practice includes high-profile trade secret and non-compete matters, wage-hour and discrimination class actions, Sarbanes-Oxley and other whistleblower protection claims, executive employment disputes, labor union controversies, and workplace safety litigation.

-Mr. Schwartz has litigated employment matters in state and federal courts and administrative forums throughout the country, as well as in arbitration, has represented clients before federal, state and local regulatory agencies and has conducted sensitive internal investigations.
+Mr. Schwartz has litigated employment and trade secret matters in state and federal courts and administrative forums throughout the country, as well as in arbitration, has represented clients before federal, state and local regulatory agencies and has conducted sensitive internal investigations.
 Recent representative matters include:

 Mr. Schwartz has also successfully tried several sensitive whistleblower matters for major national employers, and he prevailed in a precedent-setting Labor Department appeal of one of the first Sarbanes-Oxley whistleblower cases to proceed to trial.
 In a case of first impression, he successfully argued in the Utah Supreme Court against the recognition of a tort for spoliation of evidence.
 In addition, he served as lead trial counsel for a retailer in a highly-publicized OSHA enforcement action relating to crowd control at a day-after-Thanksgiving sale.

 Mr. Schwartz also has significant experience in administrative law and rulemakings.
-He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s new overtime exemption regulations.
-He is also the Secretary of the Retail Litigation Center and a member of the U.S. Chamber of Commerce Labor Relations Committee, and he testified before Congress regarding OSHA enforcement programs on behalf of the U.S. Chamber.
-He represented the Association of American Railroads in a major injury and illness rulemaking hearing before the Federal Railroad Administration.
-In addition, he participated in the representation of the National Association of Manufacturers in a lawsuit challenging a significant OSHA regulation, the settlement of which is published at 66 Fed.
-Reg.
-66,943 (Dec.
-27, 2001).
+He served as counsel to the Fair Labor Standards Reform Coalition, and he played a leading role in preparing comments on behalf of the business community relating to the U.S. Department of Labor’s overtime exemption regulations.

 Mr. Schwartz earned his law degree magna cum laude from The Georgetown University Law Center, where he was elected to the Order of the Coif and received the George Brent Mickum III Prize and the Charles A. Keigwin Award for the best academic record in first year courses.
 From 1995 to 1996, Mr. Schwartz worked as a Legislative Assistant to Congressman Jon D. Fox.
 Mr. Schwartz received a B.A. degree in international affairs cum laude in 1994 from the George Washington University.